Five Good Grammar Habits Every Writer Should Adopt

 - 1. Know What You Don’t Know

 - Nothing chaps my hide like a self-proclaimed author/writer/editor/proofreader who doesn’t understand the basics of grammar.
 I frequently come across blogs (and comments) that promise writing tips or expertise but offer more in the way of promoting mistakes.
-I suspect these writers don’t realize that they’re getting it wrong (and spreading bad grammar like a disease).
+I suspect these writers don’t realize they’re getting it wrong (and spreading bad grammar like a disease).
 Take a step back and figure out what you do and don’t know.
 And before you offer advice, make sure you know what you’re talking about.

 - 2. Collect Resources and Build Your Arsenal